 Illicit Stimulants (Cocaine, Methamphetamine, Bath Salts)

-Cocaine exists in powder form and some street names are “coke,” “crack,” and “snow.”
-Cocaine is often inhaled or dissolved in water and injected intravenously (IV).
+- Cocaine exists in powder form, with street names that include “coke,” “snow,” and “blow.”
+Cocaine is often snorted, dissolved in water and injected intravenously, or smoked as crack cocaine.

-- Methamphetamine (meth) is synthetic which means that it is made in a lab.
-If it’s sold on the street in the form of rocks or crystals then meth can be called “crystal meth” or “ice.”
+- Methamphetamine (meth) is synthetic, meaning it is made in a lab.
+Sold on the street in rock or crystal form, meth is often called “crystal meth” or “ice.”

-- Synthetic cathinones are also lab-made to create effects similar to cocaine and meth.
-They are often called “bath salts” and are snorted, taken orally, smoked or injected intravenously.
+- Synthetic cathinones are lab-made substances that create effects similar to cocaine and meth.
+Often called “bath salts,” they are snorted, taken orally, smoked, or injected intravenously.

-Typical stimulant use follows a binge and crash pattern.
-People use them in large doses over a short period.
-This causes a “crash” involving depression, hunger and needing to rest for several days.
-This use pattern causes a short, sudden spike in dopamine levels.
+Typical illicit stimulant use follows a binge-and-crash pattern.
+People use large doses over a short period, which causes a “crash” involving depression, hunger, and the need to rest for several days.
+This pattern causes a short, sudden spike in dopamine levels.

-Dopamine is a chemical that is involved in experiencing pleasure so it reinforces stimulant use.
-Binging causes tolerance quickly, heavier subsequent binges, more drastic crashes and an intense craving for the stimulant.
+Dopamine is a chemical involved in experiencing pleasure, and the surge reinforces stimulant use.
+Binging causes tolerance quickly, heavier subsequent binges, more severe crashes, and an intense craving for the stimulant.

 Prescription Stimulants (Adderall, Ritalin, Vyvanse, Concerta)

-Stimulants increase attention and alertness so they are often prescribed for ADHD and narcolepsy.
-If they’re taken as prescribed for their therapeutic purpose then prescription stimulants can work well in controlling these disorders.
+Because stimulants increase attention and alertness, they are often prescribed for ADHD and narcolepsy.
+Taken exactly as prescribed for a therapeutic purpose, prescription stimulants like Adderall, Ritalin, Vyvanse, and Concerta can work well in controlling these conditions.

-IV use poses health risks like the transfer of viruses from contaminated needles.
-Sometimes people engage in diversion by selling, sharing, or trading their prescription stimulants.
-Others may turn to illicit stimulants when their prescription runs out or is no longer available.
+Intravenous use carries health risks like the transfer of bloodborne viruses from contaminated needles.
+Some people engage in diversion by selling, sharing, or trading their prescription stimulants.
+Others turn to illicit stimulants when their prescription runs out or is no longer available.

 Understanding Stimulant Addiction (Stimulant Use Disorder)